 - Conditioning time before packaging to avoid locking in moisture gradients

-If the gummy is still redistributing water when it’s packaged, the product may continue “finishing” inside the container-and that’s when lot-to-lot differences start appearing even when the formula hasn’t changed.
+If the gummy is still redistributing water when packaged, it may keep finishing inside the container — and that's when lot-to-lot differences appear even with the same formula.

 Bottom Line

-Resistant starch blend gummies succeed when they’re approached as a water-managed system, not just a label-friendly solids boost.
+Resistant starch gummies succeed when treated as a water-managed system, not just a label-friendly solids boost.
 The most effective programs align formulation, dispersion strategy, deposit timing, cure conditions, and packaging around two realities: water activity matters, and hydration can be time-dependent.

-When those are built into development and QC from the start, resistant starch blends can be incorporated in a way that runs cleanly on the line and stays consistent through real-world distribution and storage.
+Build those into development and QC from the start, and resistant starch blends will run clean on the line and stay consistent through real-world distribution and storage.